rodrigodadam/scrum-master-quiz/README.md

 - For Players:
   1. Just OPEN AND PLAY, User Friendly designed to be easy to play the game
 - For Developers Only:
-  1. Well designed and structured to be easy to modify the game for new porposes
+  1. Well designed and structured to be easy to modify the game for new purposes
   1. All questions are in a JSON file

 ### Features Left To Implement